rolandbernard/thesis-axiom-weakening/notes/Thesis/Plan.md

 29.05.2023 - 04.06.2023

-- [ ]  Add features to the Protégé plugin
-- [ ]  Clean up the implementation of the plugin
 - [ ]  Finish up writing the background sections of the thesis
     - [ ]  Experiments and evaluation
     - [ ]  Introduction about knowledge representation